MultiSafepay/docs/content/checkout/fastcheckout.md

 - Italian
 - Spanish

+---

 </details>

-The customer can also change the page to their preferred language using the flag toggle.
+The customer can change the page to their preferred language using the flag toggle.

 You can also localize FastCheckout pages to automatically hide payment methods that are not available in the customer's country, and to display local variants.